-While prior to the USA Patriot Act, American intelligence agencies mainly focused on foreign powers, spies and overseas surveillance, the Snowden documents revealed that the NSA and alternative intelligence agencies also focused on U.S. citizens on U.S. soil.
+While prior to the USA Patriot Act, American intelligence agencies mainly focused on foreign powers, spies, and overseas surveillance, the Snowden documents revealed that the NSA and alternative intelligence agencies also focused on U.S. citizens on U.S. soil.

-Moreover, the Snowden papers revealed that the NSA collected metadata of phone calls made by millions of U.S. citizens.
+Moreover, the Snowden papers revealed that the NSA collected the metadata of phone calls made by millions of U.S. citizens.

 He also leaked documents about PRISM.
-PRISM is a code name for one of the NSA’s projects, which allows the agency to collect data from various U.S. tech companies, such as Google, Facebook, Apple and so on.
+PRISM is a code name for one of the NSA’s projects, which allows the agency to collect data from various U.S. tech companies, such as Google, Facebook, Apple, and so on.

 The Snowden documents also revealed several other questionable activities of the NSA.
 According to the documents, the NSA was involved in the offensive hacking and exploiting of vulnerabilities in consumer software in order to infect it with malware to track targets.